-We are not removing the option to have the files and/or files and metadata fully hidden.
-If you enable any of the restricted publishing options you will still be able to use the current option, by selecting Nobody in the “Who can access the embargoed content “ area.
+If you enable any of the restricted publishing options you will still be able to use the default embargo options by selecting Nobody in the “Who can access the embargoed content “ area.

-This publishes an object so that the public item’s metadata and/or its files are available only to designated people from within your institution who have a specific permission attached to their role.
+This publishes an object so that the public item’s metadata and/or its files are available only to Institutional Administrators and designated people from within your institution who have a specific permission attached to their role.

 With this configuration, you can restrict access to certain individuals within your institution only.
-The embargoed content, files and/or metadata, will be visible on public pages like the browse page or the portal only to the person that has the new permission, which we have assigned to a new role: Embargo Administrator.
-You can assign this new role to your existing Administrator or Reviewer or any person suitable.
-However, this permission won’t be part of the existing roles by default, so the Administrator or Reviewer won’t see the content without having the newer role also assigned.
+The embargoed content, files and/or metadata, will be visible on public pages like the browse page or the portal only to Institutional Administrators and Embargo Administrators (a new role designed to allow certain individuals with this role assigned to see embargoed content).
+You can assign this new role to your existing Group Administrator or Reviewer or any person suitable.
+However, this permission won’t be part of the existing roles by default, so the Group Administrator or Reviewer won’t see the content without having the newer role also assigned.

 Please note: the item owner themselves will not be able to see the public object.
 Objects go through the normal review processes, assuming your institution has the review turned option on.